SagebrushGeoTools/OM_tools_to_support_AirMagTools/README.md

 # Magnetic data processing pipeline

-Based on an Oasis montaj DGGS python extension (2025-06-11) by Eric Petersen.
+Based on an Oasis montaj python extension created by by Eric Petersen at the DGGS (Alaska Division of Geological & Geophysical Surveys; 2025-06-11).

 The pipeline itself can be run either from a jupyter notebook or from the command line using the "AirMagTools" command line utility.